flexmonster/ng-flexmonster/README.md

 Flexmonster Pivot is a powerful JavaScript tool for interactive web reporting.
 It allows you to visualize and analyze data from JSON, CSV, SQL, NoSQL, Elasticsearch, and OLAP data sources quickly and conveniently.
 Flexmonster is designed to integrate seamlessly with any client-side framework and can be easily embedded into your application.

-This repository holds the TypeScript source code for using [Flexmonster Pivot](https://www.flexmonster.com/) in [Angular](https://angular.io/) applications.
+This package is a [Flexmonster Pivot](https://www.flexmonster.com/) wrapper for [Angular](https://angular.io/).
+It can be used in applications based on Angular versions 5–15.

+For newer Angular versions, use the Ivy-compatible [ngx-flexmonster](https://www.npmjs.com/package/ngx-flexmonster).
+It works with versions 14 and later.

 * [Usage](#usage)
 * [Sample project](#sample-project)